Deco&Design - Furniture

 photo source: kindbunkbeds.in

-Children's beds made of oak with great attention to detail
+Baby beds made from oak with great attention to detail

-I was pleased to discover that there is also the possibility of well-made custom solutions so you can also enjoy the quality of well-made furniture.
-I told you about Nicu Rosioru when I talked about wooden gamesso used before the advent of the phone.
-Those games when we played together being together.
-Now our children play together alone.
+I was pleased to discover that there is also the possibility of well-made customized solutions so that you can also enjoy the quality of well-made furniture.
+I told you about Nicu Rosioru when I talked about wooden gamesso used before cell phones.
+Those games where we played together being together.
+Now our kids play together alone.

-But back to the beds.
-Nicu Rosioru makes solid oak beds for children, combined with a desk, storage or library.
-The focus is equally on making the furniture as efficient as possible, but also on the beauty of oak.
+But back to beds.
+Nicu Roșioru makes solid oak beds for children, combined with a desk, storage space or library.
+The focus is equally on making furniture as efficient as possible, but also on the beauty of oak.
 Below are 2 examples of such children's beds.

 children beds